Mexico Birding Tour

 Our destination is the gorgeous city of Huatulco on the Pacific coast.

-We will go to our comfortable hotel (our home for the next 4 nights), check in and freshen up.
+We will go to our comfortable hotel (our home for the next 2 nights), check in and freshen up.
 Then we will have dinner and update our trip lists.
-Then we are off to bed for a good night’s sleep; tomorrow we go searching for some very special birds.
+Then we are off to bed for a good night’s sleep.
+On one of the evenings, we might squeeze in a session of owling, and species we could see include Pacific Screech Owl and Buff-collared Nightjar.

 Oaxaca coast (Huatulco)